pawonrat-kh/DataPipeline_PostgreSql_Airflow/README.md

 Hello, My name is Pawonrat Khumngoen.
 In this repository, I will show and walk through my personal project, which is a data pipeline.
 In this project, I developed a data pipeline using a case from previous work about getting files from One Drive and transferring them to Google storage.

-After I researched and learned more Data engineer skills from Coursera, I am using this knowledge composed of Data modeling, Data pipeline, Databases, Shell scripting, and Apache Airflow to design and create data pipeline simulation.
+After I researched and learned more Data engineering skills from Coursera, I am using this knowledge composed of Data modeling, Data pipeline, Databases, Shell scripting, and Apache Airflow to design and create data pipeline simulation.
 I used sale coffee transaction data that is stored on Google Drive so the others can access, download, or do step-by-step following my data pipeline easier.

-I used a data pipeline tool, which is Apache Airflow to run the pipeline, set a schedule, and send notifications of DAG status when tasks failed, retried, or success.
+I used a data pipeline tool, which is Apache Airflow to run the pipeline, set a daily schedule, and send email notifications of DAG status when tasks failed, retried, or success.
 In addition, I used the PostgreSQL database to store data and Docker for running Apache Airflow.

+To install Apache Airflow on Docker, you can follow by steps at https://airflow.apache.org/docs/apache-airflow/stable/howto/docker-compose/index.html.

+This is a data pipeline overview.

 ![Coffee DataPipeline drawio (1)](https://github.com/pawonrat-kh/DataPipeline_PostgreSql_Airflow/assets/90255313/9d951855-fc3b-463a-8fda-ed1ce8bd8f75)